 Visiting the villages during summer

 - Thredbo – Even though the ski resorts are closed during summer season, there are still plenty of things to do in Thredbo during summer.
-One of the top things is to hike to the Mount Kosciuszko.
+One of the top things is to hike to the summit of Mount Kosciuszko.

 - Jindabyne – The Lake Jindabyne is an extremely beautiful place to visit during the summer season.